Deploying New Image Formats on the Web

 Good news, HTTP 1.1 already anticipated all of the mechanics to make this work with server-driven negotiation:

-• User agent indicates which file types it supports or is willing to accept through Accept request header
+- User agent indicates which file types it supports or is willing to accept through

-• Server selects the format and indicates the returned type through Content-Type response header
+request header - Server selects the format and indicates the returned type through

 Note that the extension on the image file in the URL does not matter.
 The same URL can return a different representation based on the negotiated client-server preferences, and the browser then uses the Content-Type to properly interpret the response.
 No need for extra markup, no need to hand-tune each image.
 Further, users don't care which format is negotiated, as long as the image works, and as long as it is delivered quickly.